 She retired from the city council in February 2000, but was still very much involved in local affairs.
 In March 2000, Clark became Secretary of Agencies, Authorities, Boards and Commissions in Mayor John Street's cabinet.
 In this capacity she communicates between the mayor and nearly 150 citywide organizations.
 She has been the recipient of numerous awards and honors, including being named “Woman of the Year” by Pennsylvania Business and Professional Women.

 Augusta Clark is married to Leroy W. Clark.
-They have one son, Mark, and one daughter Chloe.
+They have one son, Mark, and one daughter, Adrienne.

 Hon.
 Augusta Clark passed away on October 13, 2013.